Pyramid Lake (Los Angeles County, California): Geography

+The lake also lies between the Sierra Pelona and the Topatopa Mountains.

 Just below the dam, Piru Creek returns to its natural state as it winds down through the Topatopa Mountains to feed into the Lake Piru reservoir and later the Santa Clara River.
 Water from Pyramid Lake continues through the Angeles Tunnel to Castaic Lake, which is the terminus of the west branch of the aqueduct.